Kim Campisano

-Covid Series, March 2020 - ongoing
+Covid Series, 2020 - 2022

 The Decontamination Series emerges from noticing the rituals we go through to protect ourselves and others.
 In these images, masks hang from rear-view mirrors behind the windshields of cars, keeping them handy and even cleansed by UV sunlight.
 I am interested in how the interior (safe) realm also reflects and refracts the exterior (less safe?) world.